I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 Everybody's gay, well, okay, follow me there.

-And I say that without there's and there's not a homophobic bone in my body.
+And I say that without, there's, and there's not a homophobic bone in my body.

 All right.

-So maybe that's the sad place where we are, is that is there are some people who have been really unkind and really abusive, you know, toward Mormons over the years.
+So maybe that's the sad place where we are, is that there are some people who have been really unkind and really abusive, you know, toward Mormons over the years.

-And you know, maybe that's just a you know a part of human nature that arises every once in a while.
+And, you know, maybe that's just a, you know, a part of human nature that arises every once in a while.

-And some of the Mormon folks are so sick of that, it's like, well, doggone it, we just simply have to spin this, that we're just another kind of Christian.
+It's like, well, dog on it, we just simply have to spin this, that we're just another kind of Christian.

 Well, good luck with all that.

-I I would hope that's not necessary.
+I would hope that's not necessary.

-I would hope that that some of the first people to make this observation would be LDS clergy, who would say, you know what, we're not Christian in the strictest sense in the, you know, the the Christian historic biblical uh sense, we're we're we're a little different from that.
+I would hope that some of the first people to make this observation would be LDS clergy who would say, you know what, we're not Christian in the strictest sense, in the, you know, the Christian historic biblical sense.

-We are absolutely followers of Christ, we absolutely revere Jesus.
+We are absolutely followers of Christ.

 Why isn't that okay?

-One of the things that has made it hard.
+One of the things that has made it hard, here comes another language thing.

 You ready?